vvoronin/uuid/README.md

         5fb1a28f-30f0-11e6-9614-005056c00001
         5fb1a290-30f0-11e6-9614-005056c00001

-* The V1 UUID generator should work on all app servers To achieve this there are no Os locking threads or file system dependant storage.
-The uuid.Saver interface exists for the user to provide their own storage implementations.
-The package provides a uuid.Saver which works on a standard OS environment.
+* The V1 UUID generator should be file system and server agnostic To achieve this there are:
+        ** No Os locking threads or file system dependant storage ** Provided the uuid.Saver interface so a package can implement its own solution if required
-* The V4 UUID should allow the user to choose how to handle any error that can occur in the CPRNG.
+* The V4 UUID should allow a package to handle any error that can occur in the CPRNG.
 The default is to panic.
-* The package should be able to handle multiple instances of Generator's so a
-* user can produce UUIDs from multiple sources.
+* The package should be able to handle multiple instances of Generators so a package can produce UUIDs from multiple sources.

 # Recent Changes